Why Your Baby Should Play on the Floor

 While there is no exact number for how long baby should spend on the floor, remember that there is no such thing as ‘too much’ floor time.
 Seriously!

-I think a good goal is about 50% of baby’s wake window, which will increase with their age, and does not have to be consecutive.
+A good goal is about 30-50% of baby’s wake window, which will increase with their age, and does not have to be consecutive.

-You can do 15 minutes here, 20 minutes there, with some loving and cuddles in between.
+You can do 5-10 minutes here, 10-20 minutes there, with some loving and cuddles in between.
+When wake windows are super short early on, baby will only spend a few minutes “playing” outside of eating and sleeping.

 How true is this!
 As moms, we are constantly trying to set up our baby’s environment to promote their next stage of development.
 We often think to ourselves: ‘If I put the mirror here, maybe baby will look up in tummy time’; ‘If I scoot this toy just out of reach, maybe baby will roll to get it’; ‘If I scoot back just a bit, maybe baby will take a step towards me’.